sikaxn/CaptiveDetection/README.md

 # CaptiveDetection

 A site hosted on Cloudflare to act as a internet connection detection tool.

+This tool can determine weather a client device can reach internet.
+It can also be used to trigger Captive Protal if such network is connected.
+This can be done by calling the destnated Cloudflare Pages address.

+By using /ipaddr functions, client device can determine it ip address.

 # Functions: